Mubashwer/ProjectGalaxy/README.md

 * Open project with Unity
 * Go to File->Build Settings and select "Android"
+* Remove the key from player settings on Build Settings
 * Press Build and wait

 ### How to to install/play? ###